taocpp/json/doc/Value-Class.md

 ### Single Argument Constructors

-If you want to copy/move a Value or construct a Value from a single value via the traits, use round brackets or assignment.
+To copy/move a Value, or construct a Value from a single value via the traits, use round brackets or assignment.

-**Guideline:** Avoid using curly brackets *unless* you mean to create/assign a non-empty JSON object.
+**Guideline:** Avoid using curly brackets *unless* you mean to create/assign a non-empty JSON Object.

 The following should behave as expected: